This site brings together resources available from UVic Libraries to help connect you with relevant resources for getting started and using Covidence.

 Covidence improves the efficiency and experience of creating systematic reviews by bundling citation screening, full-text review, risk of bias assessment, extraction of study characteristics and outcomes, and the exportation of data and references together on one platform.

 Although Covidence is a particularly useful tool within the health sciences, its structure is not exclusive.
-It is multi-disciplinary and can be used within any academic discipline adopting an evidenced-based practice.
+It is multi-disciplinary and can be used within any academic discipline adopting an evidence-based practice.

 Learn more about Covidence: